grace-notes/website/contents/topics/life-of-christ.md

 (e) Subjective pre-occupation with self has two parts:

-· The emotional complex of sin combined with denial.
+&bull; The emotional complex of sin combined with denial.
 This person is filled with every kind of mental attitude sin, including worry, self-pity, generalized anger, and bitterness toward God.
 Denial means that they refuse to admit their sinful state.

-· This creates an unrealistic self-image, where the self becomes a hero or role model without justification.
+&bull; This creates an unrealistic self-image, where the self becomes a hero or role model without justification.
 While holding to this false image, the arrogant person is going to distort his relationship with God, self, and others, to the accumulation of a tremendous amount of dissonance.